Skip to content

 He retired in 2014 despite not competing for three years with 44 wins (29 by knockout), ten losses, and two draws.

-Holyfield got inducted into the International Boxing Hall of Fame in 2017.
+Holyfield was inducted into the International Boxing Hall of Fame in 2017.

-Now, four years later and at the age of 58, Holyfield makes an astonishing comeback to action on Triller.
-It comes a decade on from his last fight.
+Four years later, at age 58, Holyfield made his astonishing comeback to action on Triller a decade after his last fight.